Hyperbaric Oxygen Therapy Cost in Calgary (2026) Skip to main content

 Does Alberta Health cover HBOT in Calgary?

 Yes.
 Alberta Health covers HBOT at the Arthur J.E.
-Child Comprehensive Cancer Centre at Foothills Medical Centre for all AHS-recognised indications.
+Child Cancer Centre at Foothills Medical Centre for all AHS-recognised indications.
 Billing code 13.99I covers physician-supervised HBOT in Alberta.
 A physician referral is required.

 How much does HBOT cost in Calgary?